So, you think you’re ready to invest in a new website? That’s exciting!

 It’s important that you discuss content with your potential web developers and find out what their approach is and what you will be expected to provide.
 Every company is different— but almost nothing will have a bigger impact on your website than its content.

-While most of this focused on content in the written form, you’ll likely want to include photographs, graphics, or other multimedia on your website.
+While most of this focused on content in the written form, you’ll want to include photographs, graphics, or other multimedia on your website.
 All of that will need to be curated or created!

 Common Misconception: “Build It and They Will Come”